The Taubert Family - Watch Case Makers of GenevaCopyright © David Boettcher 2006 - 2017 all rights reserved.

 The decagonal case with the cork stem seal based on these patents was very successful, and the Tauberts supplied them to many watch manufacturers.
 Almost unbelievably, One of these designs is still in use today, and one was used until very recently.
 The decagonal case back design is still used by the West End Watch Co.
 The flexible seal of patent No. CH 130942 was actually made in cork.
 Until recently Mido were still using the cork stem seal, referring to it as "Aquadura", a name they coined for the design after the Taubert patent expired.
 The modern Mido seem to believe that they originated the Aquadura cork seal, but it is clear from the patents, and from Mido watch cases supplied to them by the Tauberts in the 1930s, that the cork seal was the Tauberts patented invention.

 Taubert Patent Number CH 130942

 The cork stem seal

-On 18 January 1928 Taubert & Fils registered Swiss patent number 130942.
+On 18 January 1928 Taubert & Fils applied for a Swiss patent for a "Boîte de montre hermétique" or waterproof watch case.
+This was granted on 15 January 1929 with the number CH 130942.
 The patent was principally concerned with making waterproof watch cases slimmer and introduced three feature that would become very important to Taubert watch cases in the future: